yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 ## 1. Understanding Optical Flow
 Optical flow is a method used to analyze the apparent motion of objects in a sequence of images or video.
 It involves tracking the movement of ```individual pixels``` or small regions over time, providing insights into how objects are moving within a scene.
 While images capture the ```spatial``` aspects of a scene, videos add the ```temporal``` dimension, enabling the perception of motion and dynamic changes.

-In practice, directly measuring the motion field, which represents the movement of points in a three-dimensional scene, is challenging in images.
-However, we can **estimate** the motion field by observing the ```changes in brightness patterns```, known as ```optical flow```.
-Optical flow provides an approximation of the underlying motion field based on the observed ```shifts in brightness patterns between consecutive frames```.

 When comparing two images, our objective is to determine the corresponding locations of points in the first image within the second image.
 This mapping of points is referred to as the ```motion field```.
 By analyzing how **brightness patterns** in the first image relate to their positions in the second image, we can approximate the motion field.
 This involves tracking the ```displacement of brightness patterns``` to infer the underlying ```motion of points``` between the images.
+Optical flow provides an approximation of the underlying motion field based on the observed ```shifts in brightness patterns between consecutive frames```.

 <div align="center">
   <img src= "https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/867a227e-0b8a-4b40-bb6e-01c9fe792b0e" width="600" height="300"/>